-Herewith is presented the County of Orange and Orange County Operational Area Excessive Temperature Annex.
+Enclosed please find the County of Orange and Operational Area Excessive Temperature Annex

-The County of Orange Emergency Management Council (EMC), which governs the County of Orange Emergency Organization, has approved and concurs with this Annex.
-The Orange County Operational Area Executive Board has approved and concurs with this Annex on behalf of the OA Members.
-This Annex includes the Standardized Emergency Management System (SEMS), the National Incident Management System (NIMS), the Incident Command System (ICS) and the duties and responsibilities of the County and its departments in preparedness, and response procedures related to an excessive temperature event.
-A copy of the County of Orange and Orange County Operational Area Excessive Temperature Annex may be obtained through the Orange County Sheriff's Department, Emergency Management Division.
+The County of Orange Emergency Management Council (EMC), which governs the County of Orange Emergency Response Organization, has approved and concurs with this plan.
+The Orange County Operational Area Executive Board has approved and concurs with this plan in behalf of the OA members.
+This plan include the Standardized Emergency Management System (SEMS), the National Incident Management System (NIMS), the Incident Command System (ICS) and the duties and responsibilities of the County and its departments in preparedness and response procedures.

-The County of Orange and Orange County Operational Area Excessive Temperature Annex is linked to jurisdiction, discipline and mutual aid plans and standard operational procedures through the County of Orange and Orange County Operational Area Emergency Operations Plans.
+The County of Orange and Operational Area Excessive Temperature Annex is linked to jurisdiction, discipline and mutual aid plans and standard operational procedures through the Unified County of Orange and Orange County Operational Area Emergency Operations Plan.

-This Annex is designed as a reference and guidance document.
+This plan is designed as a reference and guidance document.
 Its successful implementation is, as always, dependent upon the skills and abilities of the County participants.
 Continued revision and testing of this plan will ensure its viability and appropriateness in future events.
-We look to you as members of the County of Orange and Orange County's Operational Area Emergency Response Organization to assist in the ongoing process of program and capability improvement.
+We look to you as members of the County of Orange Emergency Response Organization to assist in the ongoing process of program and capability improvement.